SEN INFORMATION REPORT

 All children are welcome and encouraged to participate in extracurricular activities provided by our school.

-The staff at our school possess a range of expertise and skills relating to supporting children with SEN. Staff attend training courses relating to the needs of our children, visitors from different organisations offer training within school and school staff disseminate information from courses attended to all staff.
+The school, led by The Governing Body, work with a wide range of professionals.
+To ensure all staff have the opportunity to develop a range of expertise and skills relating to supporting children with SEN. Staff attend training courses relating to the needs of our children, visitors from different organisations offer training within school and school staff disseminate information from courses attended to all staff.
 These include:

 - Supporting children with literacy and numeracy difficulties.